 Can the prime tenant throw me out?

-No. If you have been living in the room for at least 30 days or have a signed rental agreement or paid to stay there, you have tenancy rights.
+No. If you have been living in the room for at least 30 days or have a signed rental agreement, you have tenancy rights.

 The prime tenant will have to take you to court to evict you in a holdover case.